geoffdavis92/git-high-level-cli/README.md

 ---
 #### Note: Read before continuing
-Once you include the preceeding export/source lines in your `~/.bash*` file(s), some commands with the same name may override or be overridden by the GHL file, depending on the hierarchy of that file.
+Once you include the succeeding export/source lines in your `~/.bash*` file(s), some commands with the same name may override or be overridden by the GHL file, depending on the hierarchy of that file.

 If you notice you overrode a command, simply comment out/remove the export/source lines, or rename one of the instances of the conflicted command to something else.